What happens during the international protection process?

 Leaving IPAS accommodation:

-1. If you need housing support, you should apply for Social Housing to your local County Council.
+1. If you need housing support, you may be eligible for Social Housing Support.
+You can apply for Social Housing Support through your Local Authority or Council

 3. You will need to work out how much your HAP rate is.
 This will depend on your family size and what part of the country you live in.
-Send an email to [email protected] if you are not sure.
+Send an email to [email protected] if you are unsure.

-4. You will need to find somewhere to rent.
-Then you will complete your HAP paperwork given to you by the Council, you will include the details of your new home.
+4. To avail of HAP you will need to find somewhere to rent.
+Once you find somewhere, you should notify your Local Authority to arrange the HAP paperwork.
+This will include the details of your new home.
 Your new landlord will need to sign your HAP form.

 5. For more information on HAP and finding somewhere to rent, please read this presentation